 In light of this, the international roaming EWG continued to work on the significant changes introduced by the Roaming III Regulation.
-Therefore the year 2013 marked a close cooperation between various parties involved in the international roaming business, including the Commission and stakeholders, with the aim of creating the technical specifications that were required to fulfil the provisions of the Regulation, as well as developing guidelines on the application of Roaming Regulation III.
+Therefore the year 2013 marked a close cooperation between various parties involved in the international roaming business, including the Commission and stakeholders, with the aim of creating the technical specifications that were required to fulfil the provisions of the Regulation, as well as developing guidelines on the application of a) Update of general guidelines on the Roaming Regulation

+Roaming Regulation III.
 In addition, BEREC published several reports contributing to further developing competition in the international roaming market.